All Episodes

 I'll have the details for you coming up.

-The LA Times echoing the New York Times, Washington Post, etc.
+The L.A.
+Times echoing the New York Times, Washington Post, et cetera, on the Hillary Clinton presidential machine.

-This article uh in Sunday uh even says that.
+This article in Sunday even says that.

-This Clinton machine is a tighter ship.
+Here's the headline: This Clinton machine is a tighter ship.

 Subhead, the New York Senator has a seasoned political team ready to act.

-The problem with all this touting uh of Hillary as inevitable is it isn't working with the voters.
+The problem with all this touting of Hillary as inevitable is it isn't working with the voters.

-The uh in the UK, uh the uh London Times, Times Online.com had this uh headline, Hillary falls to earth in poll race.
+In the U.K., the London Times, TimesOnline.com, had this headline: Hillary falls to earth in poll race.

-Here's the way they put it quote the first vote is still more than a year away, but the campaign is already throwing up surprises.
+Here's the way they put it: quote, the first vote is still more than a year away, but the campaign is already throwing up surprises.

-Unfortunately for Senator Hillary Clinton, along the front runner in the Democratic drive to retake the presidency.
+Unfortunately, for Senator Hillary Clinton, along the frontrunner in the Democratic drive to retake the presidency, most of them are coming at her expense.

-So here she is just fresh from a victory, uh pretty strong victory in New York to uh retake uh get another term as a United States Senator from New York, and uh running fourth uh in New Hampshire, twenty-three points ahead a couple of uh months ago in New Hampshire,
+So here she is just fresh from a victory, a pretty strong victory in New York to retake, get another term as a United States Senator from New York, and running fourth in New Hampshire, 23 points ahead a couple of months ago in New Hampshire, I'm sorry, in Iowa, in New Hampshire, 23 points ahead.

-in I'm sorry, in Iowa, in New Hampshire, 23 points ahead a couple of months ago, she is now one point ahead in the latest poll uh uh Barack Obama, Senator Obama having uh uh come up strongly in New Hampshire.
+A couple of months ago, she is now one point ahead in the latest poll, Barack Obama, Senator Obama, having come up strongly in New Hampshire.

 By the way, why Edwards?